IR-40: Proliferation concerns

 There are some proliferation concerns about the reactor's ability to produce enough plutonium for several nuclear weapons each year.
 However the IAEA has reported that it found no indication of ongoing reprocessing activities, required to extract plutonium from the spent fuel.
 In full operation, it is expected that the reactor will produce from 10 kg to 12 kg of plutonium a year within its spent nuclear fuel.

-Natural-uranium fueled heavy-water reactors were originally designed for producing weapons-grade plutonium usable for construction of nuclear weapons.
+Natural-uranium fueled heavy water reactors are well-suited for producing weapons-grade plutonium for use in nuclear weapons.
 Analysis suggests that Iran could extract 8–10 kilograms of high purity Pu-239 annually from fuel irradiated in IR-40.
-This, according to the IAEA, is sufficient weapons-grade material to produce 1 to 2 nuclear weapons annually.
+This, according to the IAEA, is sufficient weapons-grade material to produce 1-2 nuclear weapons annually.
 In August 2009, the IAEA was granted access to IR-40 and was able to carry out Design Information Verification, where the IAEA confirmed that the facility "at its current stage of construction conforms to the design information provided by Iran as of January 24, 2007."

 As a result of concerns that this plutonium would support weapons development, former IAEA Deputy Director-General for Safeguards, Olli Heinonen, proposed a reactor redesign to a reactor using slightly enriched uranium fuel rather than natural uranium.
 Use of enriched uranium fuel combined with extended operations would reduce the reactor's ability to produce weapons-grade plutonium.

 Iran has indicated they do not intend to reprocess IR-40 spent fuel to recover weapons-grade plutonium, nor operate under a low burnup regime that could produce weapons-grade plutonium.
 Originally a hot cell facility at the Arak site was planned, described as capable of handling irradiated fuel and targets (such as targets for production of medical radioisotopes) from the IR-40.
 In 2004, plans for hot cells at Arak were removed.
 However some proliferation experts have expressed concern that once sufficient fuel has been irradiated Iran may modify this facility or build a separate reprocessing facility to recover weapons-grade plutonium.